 What is exploding head syndrome?

-Tuesday, May 13, 2014, 1:31 PM - Do you hear loud crashes in the middle of the night, only to wake up and discover it was all a figment of your imagination?
+Tuesday, May 13, 2014, 1:31 PM - Do you hear loud crashes in the middle of the night, similar to loud thunder, only to wake up and discover it was all a figment of your imagination?
 You may be suffering from exploding head syndrome.

-People afflicted with the disorder report hearing a loud sound as they drift off to sleep -- something like a bomb exploding, fireworks or drum symbols being clashed -- but in reality, the noise is just a mind trick.
+People afflicted with the disorder report hearing a loud sound as they drift off to sleep -- something like a bomb exploding, fireworks or drum symbols, or a major storm -- but in reality, the noise is just a mind trick.

 An episode can last anywhere from a few seconds to a few minutes and it usually sets in within an hour or two of falling asleep.

 People with exploding head syndrome typically don't experience any pain and there doesn't appear to be any physiological or medical consequences associated with it.